julioaranajr/GitHub-Actions-Example/README.md

       - run: echo "🍏 This job's status is ${{ job.status }}."
 ```

-- 4.- Scroll to the bottom of the page and select Create a new branch for this commit and start a pull request.
+4.- Scroll to the bottom of the page and select Create a new branch for this commit and start a pull request.
 Then, to create a pull request, click Propose new file.

 Committing the workflow file to a branch in your repository triggers the push event and runs your workflow.

+# Viewing your workflow results

+1.- On GitHub.com, navigate to the main page of the repository.

+2.- Under your repository name, click Actions.

+3.- In the left sidebar, click the workflow you want to see.

+4.- From the list of workflow runs, click the name of the run you want to see.

+5.- Under Jobs , click the Explore-GitHub-Actions job.

+6.- The log shows you how each of the steps was processed.
+    Expand any of the steps to view its details.

+    For example, you can see the list of files in your repository:

+The example workflow you just added is triggered each time code is pushed to the branch,
+and shows you how GitHub Actions can work with the contents of your repository.
+For an in-depth tutorial, see ["Understanding GitHub Actions."](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)